TheInventorMan/arXiv-title-generator/README.md

 <p>&nbsp;</p>

-Depending on the seed text, which was randomly chose from the input text corpus, the results would vary.
-Sometimes, the network would completely derp out for some reason:
+Depending on the seed text, which was randomly chosen from the input text corpus, the results would vary.
+Sometimes the network would completely derp out for some reason:

 ```"rapid informations with/d/d: dyn//////////t////////i////////////////////////}/33/}_gn/quinge/s$op/one dual networks"```